pdil/PDColorPicker/README.md

 3. Implement the `Dimmable` protocol and dim the presenting view controller (optional but highly recommended).
 4. Present the color picker as a modal view controller.
 5. Use the color picker to select a color.
 When **Save** or **Cancel** is tapped, the completion handler specified in the initializer will automatically provide the new color.
 If the user taps cancel, `nil` is returned.
+6. Be sure to undim the view once the completion handler is called.

 #### Bonus